How to prepare for a WHS audit: a practical guide for Australian workplaces

 Employers have a legal obligation to:

 There’s no one-size-fits-all approach to supporting your people with their workplace safety and mental health.
-This means support can delivered in various forms of workplace mental health programs, including in-person, well-stocked libraries, digital platforms, and Employee Assistance Programs (EAP).
+This means support can delivered in various forms of workplace mental health programs, including in-person, well-stocked libraries, digital platforms, and Employee Assistance Services.

 Asking for help isn’t a sign of weakness; it’s a sign of strength, and when it comes to navigating psychosocial risk factors and employee mental health hazards, having experts on your side can make all the difference.
 At Citation Safety, our industry-leading safety specialists have a wealth of experience understanding the complexities of Australia’s WHS framework and psychosocial risk assessment.